AdamMusa/flet/README.md

 ### 📐 Simple architecture

-No more complex architecture with JavaScript frontend, REST API backend, database, cache, etc. With Flet you just write a monolith stateful app in Python only and get multi-user, realtime Single-Page Application (SPA).
+No more complex architecture with JavaScript frontend, REST API backend, database, cache, etc. With Flet you just write a monolith stateful app in Ruby only and get multi-user, realtime Single-Page Application (SPA).

 ### 🔋Batteries included